jayrambagal/jayrambagal/README.md

 ### Hi , I'm Jayram 👋

-👨🏻‍💻  About Me
+## About me

-🎓  I'm currently studying Electronics and Communication Engineering at National Institute of Technology, Agartala.
+🎓  I'm currently studying Information Technology Engineering at G H Raisoni College Of Engineering and Managment,Pune.
+✉️  You can shoot me an email at Jayrambagal00@gmail.com!
+I'll try to respond as soon as I can.
 - 🔭 I’m currently working on Python
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on LinkedIn